cybercongress/cybercongress/site/content/post/takeoff.md

 > Founders

 ### TL;DR
-This proposal is the culmination, of over 3 years of hard work, of one small team, on the path to unravelling the entangled web, that has emerged in the last 30 years of the existence of our civilization.
+This proposal is the culmination, of over 3 years of hard work, of one small team, on the path to unravelling the entangled web, that has emerged over the last 30 years of the existence of our civilization.

 We back this proposal with the idea that human knowledge can be provable, censor-free and universally accessible.
 These properties are not ad buzz of `just another blockchain`.
-The survival of our civilization is possible only if and when we achieve these properties.
+The survival of our civilization is possible only, if and when, we achieve these properties.

-### The Computing
+### The Product
 The software we offer is a seed of certainty during very uncertain times.
 This seed consist of:
 - [A protocol spec and the rationale behind it](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ): will help to implement the idea using any technology
 - [go-cyber](https://github.com/cybercongress/go-cyber): Our implementation in Go
-- [cyber.page](https://cyber.page/): The sexy reference interface
+- [cyber.page](https://cyber.page/): The slick reference interface
 - [The mainnet predecessor](https://mainnet.aragon.org/#/eulerfoundation) of cyber~Foundation which will allow scaling the idea further and look deeper into the rabbit hole

 ### The Economy